Claremont and Daysh buildings, Newcastle University

 A somewhat unique challenge was the need to protect fragile artefacts, including parts of Hadrian’s Wall, housed in the museum under the Daysh building.
 We worked with experts to clear and safely catalogue and store the artefacts before starting work.

 One element we couldn’t move out was the University’s data centre and ‘Janet’, the high-speed network for the UK research and education community, connecting all universities across the region.
-This tech was housed in the basement of the Tower and had to remain fully operational.
+This tech was housed in the basement of the tower and had to remain fully operational.

 We had weekly meetings with the Newcastle University IT department and ensured service rooms provided secure access control to continue operations in the live parts of the building.